 Centre for Studies in Literature

 The Centre for Studies in Literature brings together scholars from different fields within literary studies to promote academic research and innovation in literary studies, and wider engagement with research through collaboration and dissemination.
 Research is organised under the following three clusters: Body Politics; Time, Space and Environment; Culture, Community and Heritage.
-Research projects and groups include: Celebrities, Fans and Muses: Mapping Cultural Influences, South Coast Eighteenth Century and Romantic Research Group (SCERRG), Cultures of Commemoration.
+Current research projects and groups include: 'Celebrity, Citizenship & Status' and 'Britain in Europe/Euorpoe in Britain'

 Our researchers also have interests in related fields within film studies, cultural studies and American studies, and have a record of publishing and editing that features journals such as The Yearbook of English Studies, Journal of Postcolonial Writing, Victorian Poetry,The Journal of Commonwealth Literature, Early Modern Literary Studies, Victorian Literature and Culture, Emily Dickinson Journal, Neo-Victorian Studies, Literature & History, Modern Intellectual History, Blake: An Illustrated Quarterly, Women: A Cultural Review, and Victoriographies, and their outputs have been published by Edinburgh University Press, Palgrave, Ashgate, Manchester University Press, Pickering and Chatto, and Continuum.